Marree, South Australia

 The area is the home of the Dieri Aboriginal people.
-At the 2011 census, the Marree census district which includes the entire northeastern corner of South Australia had a population of 634, with 70% of the population being male.
-The town of Marree has a population of approximately 150 persons.
 The major areas of employment are mining, agriculture and accommodation services.

 The town was home to Australia's first mosque, which was made of mud brick and built by the Afghan cameleers employed at Marree's inception.
-At the turn of the 20th century the town was divided in two, with Europeans on one side and Afghans and Aborigines on the other.
+At the turn of the 20th century the town was divided in two, with Europeans on one side and Afghans and Aboriginals on the other.

-History and Etymology
+History and etymology

 The first European to explore the area was Edward John Eyre, who passed through in 1840.
 In 1859, explorer John McDouall Stuart visited the area together with the German botanist and accomplished bushman Joseph Herrgott, who discovered the springs which Stuart named after him.
-Herrgott had previously taken part of B. H. Babbage's expedition to Lake Torrence.
-He died only years afterwards, 1861, 36 years old.
+Herrgott had previously taken part of B. H. Babbage's expedition to Lake Torrens.
+He died two years afterwards in 1861; he was 36 years old.

-Initially the area was known as Herrgott (or Hergott) Springs, with the town’s post office given the name Hergott Springs after surveying of the town in 1883.
+Initially the area was known as Herrgott (or Hergott) Springs, with the town's post office given the name Hergott Springs after surveying of the town in 1883.
 The town was also recognised as Hergott Springs in the 1911 census.
+In that year the District Trained Nursing Society sent Clara Winifred Howie to establish a nursing facility in Hergott Springs.

-Eventually, the town’s name was changed to Marree in 1917 due to anti-German sentiment after World War I.
+The town's name was changed to Marree in 1917 due to anti-German sentiment during World War I.

-The historic Marree Hotel and Marree Fettlers' Cottages are listed on the South Australian Heritage Register.
+Marree Hotel and Marree Fettlers' Cottages are listed on the South Australian Heritage Register.

+The movie The Rover, starring Guy Pearce and Robert Pattinson, was filmed in Marree in January 2013.

 Parts of The Inbetweeners 2, a 2014 British comedy film set in Australia, were filmed in Marree.

+Scenes from Last Cab to Darwin, starring Michael Caton, were filmed in Marree in May 2014.
+Jan Palo, a local identity, had a non-speaking part filmed in his home, the old butcher's shop.